Dice just informed that a new game mode – Capital Supremacy is comming in Star Wars Battlefront 2.

 Now, let’s dig into how a round of Capital Supremacy goes down.

-The looming capital ships overlook the scenery where players deploy into the thick of the Clone Wars.
+The Ground Phase The looming capital ships overlook the scenery where players deploy into the thick of the Clone Wars.
 They enter an open-ended warzone accompanied by vicious blaster fire, calculating droids, and morale-boosting rallying cries.

 Two teams of 20, aided by 12 additional non-human, AI controlled troopers on each side, fight to control a majority of five command posts on the ground.
 It’s an intense and open-ended conflict, where you can utilize a wide array of tactics, trooper classes, land vehicles, reinforcement units, and hero characters to attack and defend different areas across the surface.